torstenbm/web-crawler-unacast/README.md

 ## Starting the server

-Start the server by running either
+Start the server by running
 ```bash
 node index.js
 ```

-By default the server will start on port 3000, however, this can be configured inside of index.js.
+By default the server will start on port 3000, however, this can be configured from inside of index.js.

 ## Scheduling URL's to crawl
 To schedule the crawling of a URL, send a POST request using either CURL or [postman](https://www.getpostman.com/) to the endpoint `/schedule`, specifying `Content-Type: application/json` and the body